This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 How should the minimum buffer zone be measured in an orchard?
 (138.1)

-The distance is measured from drip line to drip line between an organic orchard and adjacent non-organic block.
-If a portion of some of the trees is within the 8 meters, the entire harvest from those trees is sold as non-organic.
+The distance is measured from drip line (the edge of the tree canopy) to drip line between an organic orchard and adjacent non-organic orchard.
+If a portion of the organic trees are within the buffer zone, the entire harvest from the affected trees must be sold as non-organic.
 As tree canopies expand with time, such buffer areas need to be checked annually to reaffirm compliance.

 Could a buffer zone larger than 8 m. be required in special circumstances, for example when prohibited substances are being applied on the windward side of the organic crop?
 (138.2)

 Yes.
-5.2.2 states that “distinct buffer zones or other features sufficient to prevent contamination are required”.
-If there is a risk of contamination, a 8 m or wider buffer (5.2.2 a)) or other effective barriers (5.2.2 b)) must be employed.
-For isolation distances relevant to GE crops, refer to 5.2.2 d). ”
+Clause 5.2.2 states that “distinct buffer zones or other features sufficient to prevent contamination are required”.
+If there is a risk of contamination, an 8 m or wider buffer (Clause 5.2.2 a)) or other effective barriers (Clause 5.2.2 b)) must be employed.
+For isolation distances relevant to GE crops, refer to Clause 5.2.2 d).

 Does the crop in a buffer zone need to be visually distinguishable from the organic crop?
 (272)